SharePoint/sp-dev-docs/docs/general-development/working-with-tasks-in-sharepoint-workflows-using-visual-studio-2012.md

-## Creating workflow task options in SharePoint 2013+
+## Creating workflow task options in SharePoint Server 2013 (and newer versions)

 Both SharePoint Designer 2013 and Visual Studio provide workflow authors two ways to create workflow tasks.
 One is to create a single task that is assigned to a person or a group.
 The other is to create a task and assign it to multiple people.
 When creating a single task in a custom workflow using Visual Studio, use the **SingleTask** activity.
 By using this activity, you can modify the properties either in the **Properties** tool window, or with the wizard, as shown in Figure 3.